FabioRNobrega/elexir-otp-genserver-example/README.md

 # ElhexDelivery| Farno

-This is one code example is a study about elixir OTP application using GenServe and Supervisors.
-Fallowing a YouTube class made by [omgneering](https://www.youtube.com/c/omgneering).
-More info see the official [GenServer DOC](https://hexdocs.pm/elixir/1.12/GenServer.html) and [Supervisor DOC](https://hexdocs.pm/elixir/1.12/Supervisor.html)
+One code example is a study about elixir OTP applications using GenServe and Supervisors.
+Following a YouTube class made by [omgneering](https://www.youtube.com/c/omgneering).
+For more info see the official [GenServer DOC](https://hexdocs.pm/elixir/1.12/GenServer.html) and [Supervisor DOC](https://hexdocs.pm/elixir/1.12/Supervisor.html).

+> OBS:
+> The original tutorial has some deprecated implementation, so i refactor the new way of using supervisors.
+You can find the old way at
+> `example/deprecated-supervisor-implementation` branch and the new way at the master branch.

 I use: